ralterman/nyc-ds-111819-lectures/Mod_6/graph_theory/README.md

 Case study notebook explores a Game of Thrones data set and how to use Graph algorithms to augment tabular data for Machine Learning.

-Update repo can be found at https://github.com/danjizquierdo/graph-of-thrones
+Updated repo can be found at https://github.com/danjizquierdo/graph-of-thrones